blemi4/springs-osm/README.md

 Also, only 3 grocery stores are stored in the node tags data where value = 'grocery'.
 Again, this seems almost impossible for a city of this size.

 ```
-sqlite> select value, count(*) as num from ndtags where value='grocery' group by value order by num;
+sqlite> select value, count(*) as num
+from ndtags
+where value='grocery'
+group by value
+order by num;
 ```
-grocery,3
+grocery, 3

 If the data were more complete, we could more easily identify food deserts (areas characterized by lack of healthy food options; a lot of fast food and only a small amount of accessible grocers) using the same methodology I used to compare banks vs fast food in a given area.